schrodyn/ProgMonk/vim/vim-tutorial/vim-6-tutorial.md

 ```
 " Shortcuts for moving between tabs.
-" Ctrl-j to move to the tab to the left
+" Ctrl-h to move to the tab to the left
 noremap <C-h> gT
-" Ctrl-k to move to the tab to the right
+" Ctrl-l to move to the tab to the right
 noremap <C-l> gt
 ```